 If you’re wondering about using a hair dryer and styler or a straightening brush on natural hair, the next two articles will cover this in detail.

 Before you jump into the article, be sure to check out the resource library which includes freebies for naturalistas.
 Learn more HERE.

 A lot of people confuse hair dryers and stylers with hair straightening brushes but they do different things and achieve different results.

 Differences Between a Hairdryer and Styler & a Hair Straightening Brush

-A hairdryer and styler is a cross between a blow dryer and a flat iron while a hair straightening brush is a more effecient version of a flat iron.
+A hair dryer and styler is a cross between a blow dryer and a flat iron while a hair straightening brush is a more efficient version of a flat iron.